 After the financial downturn of 2008, people returned to the economy, but in a different capacity.
 Many chose to continue being independent freelancers.
 After working in the basements and coffee shops, many graduated to communal workspaces in order to collaborate and have a professional environment to meet clients.

-Another impact of the Great Recession was it's impact on commercial real estate.
+Another impact of the Great Recession was its impact on commercial real estate.
 Office rents were in a free fall and landlords were seeking tenants.
-They were willing to be creative with back-loaded rent schemes that allowed some of today's biggest operators get started with relatively low risk.
+They were willing to be creative with back-loaded rent schemes that allowed some of today's biggest operators to get started with relatively low risk.

 Coworking Software Brings Scale